Is Billy Bush Begging To Be On ‘DWTS 2017?’ Even Willing To Take Pay Cut?

 — LunchLettersFromMom (@Resist_LoveMom) February 9, 2017

-But sources are saying that many of the executives at ABC are having serious problems allowing Billy Bush to come aboard season 24 of DWTS.
+But sources are saying that many of the executives at ABC are having serious problems with allowing Billy Bush to come aboard Season 24 of DWTS.
 It seems that there are still plenty of people who want nothing to do with him, and think he would be negative for the ratings.

 “The higher-ups are tired of having celebs wanting to join DWTS as a way of doing damage control.”